-How international businesses will be affected by the anti-BEPS initiative
+How international businesses will be affected by the anti-BEPS initiative in 2021

 Since 2003, Healy Consultants Group PLC has been supporting our multinational Clients to legally minimize the taxation of their global businesses by assisting them i) to register legally tax-exempt entities in reputable zero tax and low tax countries; ii) to secure Government grants and tax breaks and tax holidays and iii) supplying them smart, out-of-the-box corporate structuring strategies to legally minimize corporate and personal taxation on their income and assets.

 However, it is also important that our Clients are aware of their personal and corporate tax obligations in their country of residence and domicile, in particular with regards to new Controlled Foreign Companies (CFC) rules and anti Base Erosion and Profit Shifting (BEPS) rules.
 If you need Healy Consultants Group PLC to further help you to clarify your local and international annual tax reporting obligations, feel free to contact us.

 - Between 2015 and 2019, over 125 Governments have agreed upon 15 agendas to better monitor and penalize tax avoidance by their citizens.
 These countries notably include i) Australia; ii) France; iii) Germany; iv) Japan; v) New Zealand; vi) UK; vii) USA; viii) Singapore; ix) Italy; x) Canada;

 - Key recommendations of the 15 step action plan are:

 - Designing effective controlled foreign company (CFC) rules to restrict the ability of using tax haven companies to reduce tax;

 - Preventing the granting of tax treaty benefits to “paper companies” with no staff nor real operations in their country of registration; and